Tim Prater Reporting Back from KCC: December 2025

 “The prompt appointment of leadership is not merely procedural; the temporary absence of confirmed political and governance leadership constitutes a governance gap that must be closed without delay.”

-The rumours are that the Reform administration will be bringing a motion to hugely cut the numbers of committees offering oversight and scrutiny to the Council and its decisions.
+Cutting the numbers of committees offering oversight and scrutiny to the Council and its decisions (and then following that in with a Leaders decision to merge two Cabinet Scrutiny Committees into one) is bad mistake.
 Given that they have has such a terrible start running the authority, I would have thought we need more scrutiny and consideration of decisions, not less.
 I spoke about that in answer to a question from Liz McShane at Folkestone and Hythe District Council last week

 Also on 3rd December I was delighted to see published notification on a road safety scheme on Twiss Road in Hythe that Hythe Town Council have been pursuing for some years: